Rrreefs

 Non Equity Assistance in 2020

-TeVido BioDevices, Inc. is a biotechnology start-up based in Austin, Texas, focused on developing innovative tissue-engineered products for reconstructive surgery.
-Founded in 2016, the company utilizes a platform technology that combines 3D bio-printing with a patient's living cells to create custom grafts.
-These grafts specifically address the needs of individuals who have lost skin color due to scarring or disease, offering improved options for reconstruction.
-TeVido's technology not only aims to restore lost pigment but also has potential applications in wound healing and cosmetic surgery, ultimately enhancing patient outcomes and quality of life.
+TeVido BioDevices, Inc. is a biotech start-up based in Austin, Texas, focused on developing innovative tissue-engineered products for reconstructive surgery.
+Established in 2016, the company utilizes a platform technology that integrates 3D bio-printing with patients' living cells to create custom grafts.
+These grafts specifically address unmet needs in reconstructive and cosmetic surgery, particularly for individuals who have lost skin color due to scarring or disease.
+TeVido's approach aims to enhance the quality of life and self-esteem of those affected by disfigurement while also having potential applications in wound healing and broader cosmetic procedures.
+Through its advanced manufacturing techniques and cellular therapy innovations, TeVido BioDevices is poised to significantly improve surgical outcomes in the field of reconstructive medicine.

 1 Degree Freedom Robotics Pvt